svenriebedell/DellConfigHub/README.md

 The script must be executed on the client machines.
 Exemplarily in this text I do this with Intune, it also works with other solutions.

 ## PowerShell Script Options
-The provided PowerShell script **(DellConfigurationHub_policy.ps1)** need to run on local machines by Taskplan, Intune or other solutions.
+The provided PowerShell script **(DellConfigurationHub_policy.ps1)** need to run on local machines by Taskplaner, Intune or other solutions.

 ### Enable or disable Software configuration
 ![image](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/9a55eb11-32d3-4c40-8d7f-1696f5ab9448)